-Treats several different medical conditions including menstrual problems, growth hormone overproduction, Parkinson's disease, and pituitary tumors.
+Treats menstrual problems, growth hormone overproduction, Parkinson disease, and pituitary tumors.
 Also used to stop breast milk production.
-Also used together with diet and exercise to control blood sugar levels in patients with type 2 diabetes.
+Also used to help control blood sugar levels in patients with type 2 diabetes.
 This medicine is an ergot alkaloid.

 There may be other brand names for this medicine.